Non-Human Identity (NHI)

 The coupled rows are where the credential string IS the identity — rotation is identity rotation.
 See Identity-Credential Coupling for implications.

-AI agent deployments dramatically amplify the NHI problem in three ways:
+AI agent deployments amplify the NHI problem in three ways:

-1. Scale: Each agent (and often each agent task) may require one or more credentials.
-Large multi-agent systems can generate thousands of identities quickly.
+1. Scale.
+Each agent — often each agent task — may require one or more credentials.
+Large multi-agent systems generate thousands of identities quickly.

-2. Ephemerality: Agents can be spun up and torn down dynamically; their credentials may not be systematically revoked.
+2. Ephemerality.
+Agents are spun up and torn down dynamically; their credentials may not be systematically revoked.

-The result is an NHI estate that grows rapidly, is poorly inventoried, and is a high-value attack surface.
+The combined effect is a rapidly growing NHI estate that is poorly inventoried and a high-value attack surface.

 Scale evidence (triangulated)